The Armchair Traveler Ritual

 👇 Choose Your Path

-Don't Miss This: Once you reach the wall of cars, look closely near the top of the pile.
+Don't Miss This: When you get to the wall, look closely near the top of the pile.
 Someone, at some point, shoved an old, ironic sign right into the middle of the crushed metal that reads: "Trucks Enter Here."
-It is such a funny, quirky detail that perfectly adds to the charm of this wonderfully strange roadside stop.
+It is such a funny, quirky detail!

 The perfectly placed "Trucks Enter Here" sign among the crushed 1960s steel.